mataluni-bravetto/abe-core-body-template/docs/reports/FINAL_REVIEW_SUMMARY.md

 ### **✅ NO CRITICAL ISSUES REMAINING**

-The AI Guardians Chrome Extension codebase is in **excellent condition** with:
+The AiGuardian Chrome Extension codebase is in **excellent condition** with:

 #### **✅ STRENGTHS CONFIRMED:**
 - **Clean Code Quality** - No linting errors, proper code structure